Supplemental Swiss health insurance

 The following companies offer health insurance policies for expats and internationals in Switzerland:

-One of the main differences between supplemental insurance and basic insurance is the ability to choose the size and quality of your accommodation while in hospital.
-The system allows for the costs of larger, more private rooms to be covered as part of your health insurance.
+One of the main differences between supplemental insurance and basic insurance is that the former gives you the ability to choose the size and quality of your accommodation while in hospital.
+The system allows for the costs of larger, more private rooms to be covered as part of your health insurance package.
 Having a private room can lead to further benefits such as a wider choice of meals or onsite facilities.

 A semi-private ward is where you share a room with one other person during your stay in a Swiss hospital.
 A private ward is where you have a room to yourself.
 If you choose general admission to a hospital, you would usually share a room with four or five people.

-Having a semi-private or private room is a more secluded experience and affords you greater privacy than general admission.
+Having a semi-private or private room is generally a more comfortable experience and affords you greater privacy than general admission.
 Private rooms occasionally have exclusive facilities such as patient transfer services and spa treatments.

 As well as conventional treatments, supplemental insurance also offers a wider range of alternative medicine, such as traditional Chinese medicine (TCM) and herbal remedies.